Nobody likes being sold to.

 Even if they have to stop what they’re doing to do something for you, that’s work.
 It’s time away from doing something else.
 So, do your homework before you reach out to anyone.
 Most people will find any excuse they can to get out of doing something extra.
 Your job is to assume that they are incredibly busy and take any potential extra work off their plate.

-Here’s a scenario: let’s say you’re a jazz pianist, and you’ve got a trio that wants to pick up a few gigs at a local bar that has live music.
+Let’s say you’re a keyboard player, and you’ve got a band that wants to pick up a few gigs at a local bar that has live music.
 Before you ask about performing there, stop and think about all of the reasons they might have for why you can’t play.
 Then do your homework.

 Check their schedule and find a night that is free.
 Promise to bring your own gear (which means they have less work to do).
 Tell them you will have an audience coming to hear you play, and then invite as many friends and family members as possible.